idris-Ak/soil-fullstack-webapp/README.md

 ### Strategies for Handling Inappropriate Content
 1. **Automated Flagging**:
-    - Reviews containing profane words or negative sentiment are automatically flagged with a message indicating the review has been flagged by the admin due to inappropriate content but these are not displayed on the admin dashboard as the review is already flagged.
+    - Reviews containing profane words or negative sentiment are automatically flagged with a message indicating the review has been flagged by the admin due to inappropriate content but these are not displayed on the admin dashboard as the review is already flagged and the corresponding message is displayed on the SOIL website.
 2. **Manual Review Deletion And Flagging**:
     - The admin can manually flag or delete reviews that are deemed inappropriate, irrelevant, or offensive.
 This allows for handling scenarios that the automated detection might miss, such as hate speech, spam, abusive language and threats to other users.